aosabook/500lines/dagoba/chapter.md

  .run()
 ```

-If we wanted to know which of Thor's siblings survive Ragnarök we can pass filter an object:
+If we want to know which of Thor's siblings survive Ragnarök we can pass filter an object:

 ```javascript
 g.v('Thor').out().in().unique().filter({survives: true}).run()